M-Jafarkhani/NFDI4IngModelValidationPlatform/src/ROhub/Readme.md

 If you copy the `.env` file in the wrong location, it will automatically works with the Production endpoint.

 ## Login
 Before start coding, you need to create an account.
 You need to create separate accounts for  [Production](https://www.rohub.org/) and [Development](https://rohub2020-rohub.apps.paas-dev.psnc.pl/).
-After creating an account, you need your username and password to login into hub, and starting working with research objects:
+After creating an account, you need your username and password to login into hub, and start working with research objects:

 ```python
 import  rohub